 A snapped branch here, a drought there, and pest infiltration thereafter.
-If the tree survives these ever present struggles it will continue on its quest to grow taller and stronger, but the scares and mutilations of these struggles will forever be represent upon it.
+If the tree survives these ever-present struggles it will continue on its quest to grow taller and stronger, but the scares and mutilations of these struggles will forever be represented upon it.

 To be of sound mind, one must be in kinship with the philosophy of the tree.

-Developing sound mind and a life of principle are no different than growing a sapling.
+Developing a sound mind and a life of principle is no different than growing a sapling.
 The process is decades long, ripe with hostility, pain and suffering, stagnation, drought, broken and dead parts, rapid adaptations, mutilations, and a looming certainty of death in its absolute.